tariq7299/ArabicApp/to-do.md

 - Ask ahmed ali what to replace the [v](https://benjamincrozat.com/bun-package-manager)ideos in the first section in camply website ??
 - +Put the logo in mobile navbar
 - Add more padddin-bottom to the hero title header
+- Change the background of hero section using photo shop

 ## MyTitle